techidaily/site-win11/source/_posts/strategies-for-reversing-rdp-monochrome.md

 Follow the below steps to enable WDDM for remote desktop connections:

  The following policy setting is only available on computers running Windows Pro and Enterprise editions.
-If you're not using that, here's a trick to[access Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+If you're not using that, here's a trick to [access Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

 1. Press**Win + R** , and type**gpedit.msc** in the Run dialog box.
 This will open the**Group Policy Editor** on Windows.
 ![Local Group Policy Editor In Run Dialog](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/opening-local-group-policy-editor-from-run-dialog.jpg)